 What are SMART goals exactly?
-SMART is an acronym to help you create high quality goals so that you have a greater chance of achieving them.
+SMART is an acronym to help you create high-quality goals so that you have a higher chance of achieving them.

-- Measurable – A goal should have concrete measurement.
+- Measurable – A goal should have defined measurement.
 For example, “rich” is not a measurable goal, but “$1 million” is.

 - Actionable – A goal should be attainable or actionable.
 This means that you can take practical steps toward achieving your goal — i.e., figure out how to make it comes true.
 For example, to have $1 million, you’ll have to reduce your expenses, save money, invest, and let compounding works for you over time.

 - Realistic – A goal has to be within the realm of possibility.
-In general, it’s better to take 10 smaller steps than one huge leap.
-For example, $1 million might not be realistic and you might consider saving $10,000 first.
+In general, it’s better to take ten smaller steps than one huge leap.
+For example, $1 million might not be realistic, and you might consider saving $10,000 first.
 Once you reach $10,000, you can up the ante to $50,000, etc.

-- Timely – A goal should be grounded within a time frame.
+- Timely – A goal should be bounded by a time limit.
 For example, saving $1 million without time frame attached to it is not a good goal, but saving $1 million in 10 years is grounded with a time frame and is a better goal.